sourcegraph/about/handbook/engineering/developer-insights/extensibility/index.md

 #### Cross-functional reviews

 Engineers will often need reviews from teammates from other functions.
 For example, a pull request can benefit from visual review from a designer.
-In such cases, the author should be sure to tag the requested cross-functional reviewer(s) in their PR description, along with what exactly they need reviewed and when they need it to be reviewed by (e.g. "@Joelkw can you review the banner copy by the end of the week?").
+In such cases, the author should be sure to request the PR review as well as tag the requested cross-functional reviewer(s) in their PR description, along with what exactly they need reviewed and when they need it to be reviewed by (e.g. "@Joelkw can you review the banner copy by the end of the week?").

 ### Feature freeze